 The following sections provide detailed descriptions of the formulas and methodology used to compute the scores for each of the 10 components of economic freedom.

 The property rights component is a qualitative assessment of the extent to which a country’s legal framework allows individuals to freely accumulate private property, secured by clear laws that are enforced effectively by the government.
 It measures the degree to which a country’s laws protect private property rights and the extent to which those laws are respected.
 It also assesses the likelihood that private property will be expropriated by the state and analyzes the independence of the judiciary, the existence of corruption within the judiciary, and the ability of individuals and businesses to enforce contracts.

-The more effective the legal protection of property, the higher a country’s score.
-Similarly, the greater the chances of government expropriation of property or the less independent the judiciary, the lower a country’s score.
+The more effective the legal protection of property, the higher a country’s score will be.
+Similarly, the greater the chances of government expropriation of property or the less independent the judiciary, the lower a country’s score will be.

 Each country’s property rights score is assessed according to the following criteria:

 - 100—Private property is guaranteed by the government.
 The court system enforces contracts efficiently and quickly.
-The justice system punishes those who unlawfully confiscate private property.
+The justice system punishes those who confiscate private property unlawfully.
 There is no corruption or expropriation.

 - 90—Private property is guaranteed by the government.
 The court system enforces contracts efficiently.
-The justice system punishes those who unlawfully confiscate private property.
+The justice system punishes those who confiscate private property unlawfully.
 Corruption is nearly nonexistent, and expropriation is highly unlikely.